seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

 p.
 The parameter a24 is a24 = (486662 - 2) / 4 = 121665.

 ~~~~~~~~~~
-Let x_1 = x
+    x_1 = x
     x_2 = 1
     z_2 = 0
     x_3 = x
     z_3 = 1
-    For t = 254 to 0:
+    For t = 254 down to 0:
-            Do constant time conditional swap of:
+        // Conditional swap; see text below.
+        if s[t] is set:
-              (x_2, z_2) and (x_3, z_3) if s_t is set
+           swap (x_2, z_2) and (x_3, z_3)
         A = x_2 + z_2
         AA = A^2
         B = x_2 - z_2
         BB = B^2
         E = AA - BB
         C = x_3 + z_3
         D = x_3 - z_3
         DA = D * A
         CB = C * B
         x_3 = (DA + CB)^2
         z_3 = x_1 * (DA - CB)^2
         x_2 = AA * BB
         z_2 = E * (AA + a24 * E)
-            Do constant time conditional swap of:
+        // Conditional swap; see text below.
+        if s[t] is set:
-              (x_2, z_2) and (x_3, z_3) if s_t is set
+            swap (x_2, z_2) and (x_3, z_3)
     Return x_2 * (z_2^(p - 1))
 ~~~~~~~~~~

-In implementing this procedure, due to the existence of side-channels in commodity hardware, it is vital that the pattern of memory accesses and jumps not depend on the bits of s.
-It is also essential that the arithmetic used not leak information about words.
+In implementing this procedure, due to the existence of side-channels in commodity hardware, it is important that the pattern of memory accesses and jumps not depend on the values of any of the bits of s.
+It is also important that the arithmetic used not leak information about words.

-To compute the conditional swap in constant time (independent of s_t) use:
+Implementations that are concerned about this MAY compute the conditional swap in constant time (independent of s[t]) like this:

-      dummy = s_t * (x_2 - x_3)
+      dummy = s[t] * (x_2 - x_3)
       x_2 = x_2 - dummy
       x_3 = x_3 + dummy

-where s_t is 1 or 0.
-Alternatively use:
+where s[t] is 1 or 0.
+Alternatively, an implementation MAY use the following:

-      dummy = s_t & (x_2 XOR x_3)
+      dummy = s[t] AND (x_2 XOR x_3)
       x_2 = x_2 XOR x_3
       x_3 = x_3 XOR x_2

-where s_t is regarded as the all-1 or all-0 word of 255 bits.
-The latter version is more efficient on most architectures.
+where s[t] is regarded as the all-1 or all-0 word of 255 bits.
+The latter version is often more efficient.

 # Use of the Curve25519 function

 The Curve25519 function can be used in an ECDH protocol as follows:

-Alice takes 32 random bytes in s[0] to s[32].
-She masks the lower three bits of s[0] and the top bit of s[31] to zero and sets the second top most bit of s[31] to 1.
-This means that s is of the form 2^254 + 8 * {0, 1, ..., 2^(251) - 1} as a little-endian integer.
+Alice generates 32 random bytes in f[0] to f[32].
+She masks the three rightmost bits of f[0] and the leftmost bit of f[31] to zero and sets the second leftmost most bit of f[31] to 1.
+This means that f is of the form 2^254 + 8 * {0, 1, ..., 2^(251) - 1} as a little-endian integer.

-Alice then transmits K_A = Curve25519(s, 9) to Bob, where 9 is the
+Alice then transmits K_A = Curve25519(f, 9) to Bob, where 9 is the
 number 9.
-As a sequence of 32 bytes, t, the representation of 9 is t[0] = 9, and the remaining bytes are all zero.
-The natural wire-format representation of the value is in little-endian byte order.

-Bob picks a random g, and computes K_B = Curve25519(g, 9) similarly,
-and transmits it to Alice.
+Bob simialrly generates 32 random bytes in g[0] to f[32], computes K_B = Curve25519(g, 9) and transmits it to Alice.

-Alice computes Curve25519(s, Curve25519(g, 9)); Bob computes
+Alice computes Curve25519(f, Curve25519(g, 9)); Bob computes
-Curve25519(g, Curve25519(s, 9)) using their secret values and the
+Curve25519(g, Curve25519(f, 9)) using their generated values and the
 received input.

-Both of them now share K = Curve25519(s, Curve25519(g, 9)) =
+Both of them now share K = Curve25519(f, Curve25519(g, 9)) =
-Curve25519(g, Curve25519(s, 9)) as a shared secret.
+Curve25519(g, Curve25519(f, 9)) as a shared secret.
 Alice and
-Bob use a key-derivation function, such as hashing K, to compute a shared secret.
+Bob can then use a key-derivation function, such as hashing K, to compute a key.

 # Test Vectors

-The following test vectors are taken from {{NaCl}}:
+The following test vectors are taken from {{NaCl}}.
+All numbers are shown as little-endian hexadecimal byte strings:

+Alice's private key, f:

+     77 07 6d 0a 73 18 a5 7d 3c 16 c1 72 51 b2 66 45
+     df 4c 2f 87 eb c0 99 2a b1 77 fb a5 1d b9 2c 2a

-Alice's public key:
+Alice's public key, Curve25519(f, 9):

-  0x8520f0098930a754748b7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a

-Alice's secret key

-  0x77076d0a7318a57d3c16c17251b26645df4c2f87ebc0992ab177fba51db92c2a
+     85 20 f0 09 89 30 a7 54 74 8b 7d dc b4 3e f7 5a
+     0d bf 3a 0d 26 38 1a f4 eb a4 a9 8e aa 9b 4e 6a

+Bob's private key, g:

+     5d ab 08 7e 62 4a 8a 4b 79 e1 7f 8b 83 80 0e e6
+     6f 3b b1 29 26 18 b6 fd 1c 2f 8b 27 ff 88 e0 eb

-Bob's public key:
+Bob's public key, Curve25519(g, 9):

-  0xde9edb7d7b7dc1b4d35b61c2ece435373f8343c85b78674dadfc7e146f882b4f

-Bob's secret key:

-  0x5dab087e624a8a4b79e17f8b83800ee66f3bb1292618b6fd1c2f8b27ff88e0eb

-Shared secret:

-  0x4a5d9d5ba4ce2de1728e3bf480350f25e07e21c947d19e3376f09b3c1e161742
+     de 9e db 7d 7b 7d c1 b4 d3 5b 61 c2 ec e4 35 37
+     3f 83 43 c8 5b 78 67 4d ad fc 7e 14 6f 88 2b 4f

+Their shared secret, K:

+     4a 5d 9d 5b a4 ce 2d e1 72 8e 3b f4 80 35 0f 25
+     e0 7e 21 c9 47 d1 9e 33 76 f0 9b 3c 1e 16 17 42

 # Security Considerations